LPvdT/git-for-colleagues/docs/design_best_practices/best_practices.md

 - Finished writing those dynamic property decorators for it? *Commit it!*
 - Halfway done implementing that fancy new method for it? *Commit it!*

-Having all these checkpoints in the form of commits means you can revert to it when something breaks and, more importantly, *understand* how it broke in the first place.
+Having all these checkpoints in the form of commits means you can revert to it when something breaks and, more importantly, help you *understand* how it broke in the first place.

 After everything works, and you find your cascade of commits to be a bit much, you can always condense your commit history by squashing some commits, using an interactive rebase.